 In the framework of relativistic quantum field theories (which form the theoretical basis of the physics of elementary particles, the forces by which matter particles interact are transmitted by so-called carrier particles travelling back and forth between them.
 For instance, the electric force between two electrons would come about through the exchange of photons, the carrier particles of the electromagnetic interaction.
 Carrier particles always have integer spin, such as spin 1 or 2 (which means they belong to the class of particles called bosons).
 Synonym: force particles.

-In the context of relativity: causality concerns the questions which events can, in principle, cause which other events and which events are two far apart for one to influence the other.
+In the context of relativity: causality concerns the question of which events cause which other events (Latin causa, the reason, the cause) or, more generally, can influence them.
 In special relativity, nothing, no moving object, no information, no influence can move faster than light.
-Thus, no event can influence another if the two events happen too far apart for light to travel between from the first event to reach the location of the second event in time.
-In other words, light propagation determins the causal structure of spacetime (cf. light-cone).
-Models or theories respecting this causal structure are themselves called causal – an example are the relativistic quantum field theories.
+Thus, in principle, an event can only influence another event if the hypothetical influence (such as a signal or a force) would not have to be transmitted faster than light.
+In other words, light propagation determines the causal structure of spacetime (cf. light-cone).
+Models and theories that take this structure into account are called causal – for example the relativistic quantum field theories.

-In general relativity, the cosmic speed limit light speed is only defined locally: In a side-by-side race, no object, no influence can overtake a light signal.
-This, too, leads to a causal structure, to strict rules which event can influence which other event.
-As gravity deflects and delays light signals, matters are more complicated than in special relativity, but it’s still true that the causal structure is completely determined by how light propagates in the spacetime in question.
+In general relativity, the cosmic speed limit, the speed of light is only defined locally: In a side-by-side race, no object, no influence can overtake a light signal.
+Also from this a causal structure can be derived and determines which events can influence which other events.
+As gravity deflects and delays light signals, the matter is more complicated in general relativity than in special relativity.
+Although this makes the analysis somewhat more complicated, the following still applies: the propagation of light determines the causal structure.

 Synonyms: causality causal structure

-More information about causal sets can be found in the spotlight topic Geometry from order: causal sets.
+More information about causal sets can be found in the spotlight topic From order to Geometry: causal sets.

 That discipline in physics (and astronomy) dealing with the laws that govern the motions of heavenly bodies.
 Originally seen as distinct from the motions of bodies on earth (see Kepler’s laws of motion), it has been a sub-discipline of mechanics ever since Newton derived the cosmic laws of motions from more general mechanical laws.